brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 ---
 ## Beware of Bandits!
 Stochastic Bandits and Their Assumptions

-Welcome to my first-ever blog post!
 The research I'm currently doing under UCLA's math department heavily revolves around stochastic bandits and related algorithms.
 In this post, I'll hash over bandits, their properties, and some important assumptions we'll decompose under.

 Most of what I'm learning and the material I regurgitate comes from a holy grail book some affectionately coin as the [*Bandit Bible*](https://banditalgs.com).
 Written by Tor Lattimore and Csaba Szepesvari, this book encompasses everything you need to know about bandit algorithms.
-However, as a cheeky plug, if you would like a shortened version with my annotations I reference when reviewing, keep on reading!

 > *An old bandit adage: A bell is a cup until it is struck.*
 >